 In comparison, between Satoyama landscape and the similar one in England; there are differences in elements and the use of the land, management of local resource since rice-growing culture and stockbreeding culture make the different landscape.

-Even with the same rice-growing culture, such as that of Philippine, different natural environment and different cultural aspects such as belief, annual events, and different tradition forms each unique forest in the vicinity of the populated area in each country.
+Even with the same rice-growing culture, such as that of Philippine, different natural environment and different cultural aspects such as belief, annual events, and different traditions form each unique forest in the vicinity of the populated area in each country.

 In Satoyama, you often have a chance to find rice terraces, houses with roofs made of the bamboo leaf, and Shinto shrines.